 SCLT’s on-going projects have been focused on helping local citizens with land related problems.
 These projects include a hemlock recycling program, kudzu control, forest management, botanical studies, conservation easements, stream stabilization, a community garden and a public dog park.

 SCLT’s great success is a result of partnerships.
 With many groups working together, the community has been made stronger and more accessible to nature.
-Thanks to partnerships with the Polk County Community Foundation, City of Saluda, Community Foundation of Henderson County, Mill Spring Agricultural Center, NC Forest Service, Carolina Mountain Land Conservancy, local churches and landowners, members of the Saluda Community now own more than 200 acres of beautiful natural land.
+Thanks to partnerships with the Polk County Community Foundation, City of Saluda, Community Foundation of Henderson County, Mill Spring Agricultural Center, NC Forest Service, Conserving Carolina, local churches and landowners, members of the Saluda Community now own more than 200 acres of beautiful natural land.